-This section provides general troubleshooting tips for networking problems, specifically wireless (Wi-Fi®) networking.
+ΝΟΤΕ This section provides general troubleshooting tips for networking problems, specifically wireless (Wi-Fi [®]) networking.
 The terms and concepts used assume a basic understanding of networks, and may be for more advanced users.
-If you need assistance or if you are not familiar with the terminology, please see Windows® Help and Support or contact your computer technician.

-❖ If your computer is equipped with an internal Wi-Fi® adapter, verify that the Wi-Fi® antenna switch is on (the Wi-Fi® light ♥) will be lit).

-To determine if your computer has an internal Wi-Fi® adapter, check the device list in Device Manager (part of the Windows® Control Panel, Hardware and Sound).
-Some Toshiba models may have a Wi-Fi® antenna switch even though they do not have an internal Wi-Fi® adapter.

-- Verify that signal strength is good using the utility provided with the Wi-Fi® adapter. - If another computer is on the same network, verify that it has network access, and can connect to the Internet.
-If, for example, the other computer cannot browse to a public Web site, the ISP's (Internet Service Provider) service may be disrupted. - Verify that the Service Set Identifier (SSID), or network name, is correct-i.e., that it matches the SSID assigned to the access point you are attempting to connect through.
-SSIDs are casesensitive.
-Toshiba provides a Client Manager utility for setting and managing SSIDs. - Check the Control Panel's Hardware and Sound Device Manager to verify that the Wi-Fi® adapter is recognized by the Windows® operating system, and that the driver is loaded.
-Carefully note any error messages-these will be very helpful if you should confer with a support technician at a later time. - Verify that the network connection is configured to obtain its Internet Protocol (IP) address dynamically: - 1 Click Start, and then Network. - 2 Click View Status. - 3 Click Details.
+If you need assistance or if you are not familiar with the terminology, please see Windows [®] Help and Support or contact your computer technician. ٠ If your computer is equipped with an internal Wi-Fi [®] adapter, verify that the Wireless antenna ON/OFF switch is ON (the wireless indicator light () will be lit).
+Verify that your computer can detect access points or routers.
+If it can detect a Wi-Fi [®] access point or router then it may be a configuration issue.
+NOTE To determine if your computer has an internal Wi-Fi [®] adapter, check the device list in Device Manager (part of the Windows [®] Control Panel, Hardware and Sound).
+Some Toshiba models may have a Wireless antenna ON/OFF switch even though they do not have an internal Wi-Fi [®] adapter.
+Verify that signal strength is good using the utility provided with the Wi-Fi [®] adapter.
+If another computer is on the same network, verify that it has network access, and can connect to the Internet.
+If, for example, the other computer cannot browse to a public Web site, the ISP's (Internet Service Provider) service may be disrupted.
+Verify that the Service Set Identifier (SSID), or network name, is correct-i.e., that it matches the SSID assigned to the access point you are attempting to connect through.
+SSIDs are case-sensitive.
+Toshiba provides a Client Manager utility for setting and managing SSIDs.

+Check the Control Panel's Hardware and Sound Device Manager to verify that the Wi-Fi[®] adapter is recognized by the Windows[®] operating system, and that the driver is loaded.
+Carefully note any error messages-these will be very helpful if you should confer with a support technician at a later time.

+- Verify that the network connection is configured to obtain its Internet Protocol (IP) address dynamically:

+- 1 Click Start, and then Network.

+- 2 Click View Status.

+- 3 Click Details.

 - 4 Verify that the DHCP Enabled setting is set to Yes.

 - 5 Click Close.

-- ❖ Use IPCONFIG to verify that the computer has a useful IP address-one other than the private address of 169.254.xxx.xxx assigned by Windows®.
+- Use IPCONFIG to verify that the computer has a useful IP address-one other than the private address of 169.254.xxx.xxx assigned by Windows[®].

 - 1 Click Start to open the Start menu.

 - 2 Type Cmd in the search field.

 - 3 At the top-left of the Start menu, click cmd.exe to open the command prompt.

 - 4 Enter IPCONFIG /ALL and press Enter.